Martinnnnnns/nbaMVPPredictor/README.md

 - Internet connection (for data scraping)
 - See `requirements.txt` for full package list

-## Data Sources

-All data is scraped from [Basketball Reference](https://www.basketball-reference.com/), including:
-- MVP voting results by year
-- Player per-game statistics
-- Team standings and performance metrics

-## Limitations

-- Requires manual ChromeDriver setup
-- Dependent on Basketball Reference website structure
-- Historical data only (predictions are retrospective)
-- Does not account for narrative factors in MVP voting

-## Future Improvements

-- Add playoff performance metrics
-- Incorporate advanced analytics (BPM, VORP, etc.)
-- Include media sentiment analysis
-- Real-time prediction capabilities
-- Web interface for predictions

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Basketball Reference for providing comprehensive NBA data
-- The NBA for creating an amazing sport with rich statistical data
-- The open-source community for the tools and libraries used

-## Contact

-For questions or suggestions, please open an issue or contact [your-email@example.com]